canonical/phone-docs/en/apps/design/patterns/navigation.md

 ## Slot arrangement

-The header features a maximum of four slots that can be arranged and combined to fulfills the user needs.
+The header features a maximum of four slots that can be arranged and combined to fulfils the user needs.

 Slot
 Navigational option